-Yet another winning recipe from sister Jen.
+Yet another winning recipe from my sister.

 Can we all just agree that she is awesome?
 Ok, good.

-Jen made these last month for the family.
+My sister made these last month for the family.
 They were supposed to be an appetizer, obviously, but the kids and I sort of filled up on them before dinner.
 I’m actually making them again tomorrow…and this time, intentionally for dinner.
 Because, I know now.

-Football fans: put these out for Superbowl.
+Football fans: put these out for Super Bowl.
 You’ll be so distracted by how good they are, you won’t care who actually wins the game.